Bright Health Precinct | Alpine Health

 The planning work has addressed the planning needs and the particular planning frameworks of the Alpine Shire – such as building setbacks, building heights, parking, significant trees, stormwater and sewerage.

-The program of development will greatly improve land that sits idle and unimproved at the moment.
 Alpine Health, in undertaking the development, also aims to greatly improve the amenity of the local environment.
-There will be plenty of parking, the buildings will be designed in a way to be sympathetic to the Alpine village theme promulgated by council, and these will be building finishes and gardens that will greatly add to the amenity of the area.
+There will be plenty of parking, the buildings will be designed in a way to be sympathetic to the Alpine village theme promulgated by council, and these will be building finishes and gardens that will greatly add to the amenity of the area

 What is a high care residential facility?